-1 been few academic gains from the 2013 school What has occurred has been upheaval 2 closures. with teachers being moved around like pieces on 3 4 a chessboard and students having to transfer to schools outside of their neighborhood.
-What is 5 the criteria that they use for these 6 renaissance charter schools?
-And how is this 7 improving education for children?
-They have 20 8 9 schools in the program --10 COUNCIL PRESIDENT CLARKE: Ma'am --11 MS. KILIMNIK: -- five are 12 recommended for non renewal.
-13 COUNCIL PRESIDENT CLARKE: Ma'am, you can conclude.
-Heard the bell.
-14 15 MS. KILIMNIK: Okay.
-COUNCIL PRESIDENT CLARKE: Just 16 kind of wrap up.
-17 18 MS. KILIMNIK: Okay.
-Basically why 19 also would anyone want to teach in Philadelphia when the unelected, unaccountable SRC breaks 20 21 the PFT contract, treats teachers like pieces in a chessboard and wants to close three more 22 23 schools every year, insuring that this game of 24 Russian roulette can continue into the future?
+- 1 been few academic gains from the 2013 school - 2 closures.
+What has occurred has been upheaval - 3 with teachers being moved around like pieces on - 4 a chessboard and students having to transfer to - 5 schools outside of their neighborhood.
+What is - 6 the criteria that they use for these - 7 renaissance charter schools?
+And how is this - 8 improving education for children?
+They have 20 - 9 schools in the program -- - 10 COUNCIL PRESIDENT CLARKE: Ma'am -- - 11 MS. KILIMNIK: -- five are - 12 recommended for non renewal. - 13 COUNCIL PRESIDENT CLARKE: Ma'am, - 14 you can conclude.
+Heard the bell. - MS. KILIMNIK: Okay. - 16 COUNCIL PRESIDENT CLARKE: Just - 17 kind of wrap up. - MS. KILIMNIK: Okay.
+Basically why - 19 also would anyone want to teach in Philadelphia - 20 when the unelected, unaccountable SRC breaks - 21 the PFT contract, treats teachers like pieces - in a chessboard and wants to close three more - 23 schools every year, insuring that this game of - 24 Russian roulette can continue into the future?

-1 COUNCIL PRESIDENT CLARKE: Ma'am, 2 you got to wrap it up.
-3 MS. KILIMNIK: Okay.
-COUNCIL PRESIDENT CLARKE: 4 Thank 5 you.
-Yes, ma'am.
-6 MS. HAVER: Good morning, Council President Clarke, members of City Council.
-My 7 8 name is Lisa Haver.
-I'm a retired teacher.
-9 Also co-founder of the Alliance for Philadelphia Public Schools.
-10 11 As part of our advocacy, we attend 12 all meetings of the School Reform Commission.
-And I echo Ms. Kilimnik, I thank you for the 13 opportunity to speak to elected officials here 14 who actually must answer to the public for 15 16 their actions.
-We appreciate the questions that were put to the leaders of the School 17 18 District yesterday as we are rarely given answers to ours.
-In fact, we have had to file 19 several right-to-know requests in order to get 20 21 routine public information.
-One of those 22 issues was how much the SRC has paid to outside 23 legal firms for their efforts to cancel the PFT 24 contract to not honor the seniority rights of
+- 1 COUNCIL PRESIDENT CLARKE: Ma'am, - 2 you got to wrap it up. - 3 MS. KILIMNIK: Okay. - 4 COUNCIL PRESIDENT CLARKE: Thank - 5 you.
+Yes, ma'am. - 6 MS. HAVER: Good morning, Council - 7 President Clarke, members of City Council.
+My - 8 name is Lisa Haver.
+I'm a retired teacher. - 9 Also co-founder of the Alliance for - 10 Philadelphia Public Schools. - 11 As part of our advocacy, we attend - 12 all meetings of the School Reform Commission. - 13 And I echo Ms. Kilimnik, I thank you for the - 14 opportunity to speak to elected officials here - 15 who actually must answer to the public for - 16 their actions.
+We appreciate the questions - 17 that were put to the leaders of the School - 18 District yesterday as we are rarely given - 19 answers to ours.
+In fact, we have had to file - 20 several right-to-know requests in order to get - 21 routine public information.
+One of those - 22 issues was how much the SRC has paid to outside - 23 legal firms for their efforts to cancel the PFT - 24 contract to not honor the seniority rights of

-1 counselors brought back into the system and our own complaint filed 18 months ago to bring the 2 SRC into compliance with the provisions of the 3 Pennsylvania Sunshine Act.
-We're happy to hear 4 the questions raised yesterday on the failure 5 6 of the District's turnaround program, in particular the Renaissance program in which 7 public schools, based on unreliable or 8 9 nonexistent data are handed over to charter companies.
-Councilwoman Gym asked district 10 officials why in September Cooke Elementary 11 12 School, which was previously Cooke Middle School until the massive closings in 2013, will 13 be managed by Great Oaks Charter which has 14 never managed a school in this district and, in 15 fact, has never managed a K to eight school in 16 any district.
-17 18 I'm going to skip ahead a little

-10 If m going to skip ahead a fittle 19 bit.
-When we filed a right-to-know request in 20 March for evaluation committee reports, which 21 were supposed to be the basis of Dr. Hite's 22 recommendation for what the parents wanted in 23 the three targeted schools this year, Cooke, 24 Huey and Wister, we were actually told no such
+- 1 counselors brought back into the system and our - 2 own complaint filed 18 months ago to bring the - 3 SRC into compliance with the provisions of the - 4 Pennsylvania Sunshine Act.
+We're happy to hear - 5 the questions raised yesterday on the failure - 6 of the District's turnaround program, in - 7 particular the Renaissance program in which - 8 public schools, based on unreliable or - 9 nonexistent data are handed over to charter - 10 companies.
+Councilwoman Gym asked district - 11 officials why in September Cooke Elementary - 12 School, which was previously Cooke Middle - 13 School until the massive closings in 2013, will - 14 be managed by Great Oaks Charter which has - 15 never managed a school in this district and, in - 16 fact, has never managed a K to eight school in - 17 any district. - I'm going to skip ahead a little - 19 bit.
+When we filed a right-to-know request in - 20 March for evaluation committee reports, which - 21 were supposed to be the basis of Dr. Hite's - 22 recommendation for what the parents wanted in - 23 the three targeted schools this year, Cooke, - 24 Huey and Wister, we were actually told no such